goldenbergs/bkraj/content/home/about.md

 +++

 # Biography
-I am a post-doctoral fellow in the Laboratory of Malaria and Vector Research at the NIH.
+I am a vector ecologist and microbiologist in the Laboratory of Malaria and Vector Research at the NIH.
 I earned my doctorate in microbiology at Colorado State University studying the use of ivermectin as a malaria control measure in West Africa.
 My current work focuses on the dry-season persistence mechanisms of *Anopheles* spp. mosquitoes in Mali.
+Outside of work I like to ski, rock climb, and fly fish (past times of all Montanans...).